mperezfuster/gpdb/gpdb-doc/markdown/admin_guide/workload_mgmt_resgroups.html.md

 > **Note** Disk I/O limits are only available when you use Linux Control Groups v2.
 See [Configuring and Using Resource Groups](#topic71717999) for more information.

-When you limit disk I/O you speficy:
+When you limit disk I/O you specify:

 - The tablespace name or the tablespace object ID (OID) you set the limits for.
 Use `*` to set limits for all tablespaces.

-- The values for `rpbs` and `wpbs` to limit the maximum read and write disk I/O throughput in the resource group, in MB/S. The default value is `max`, which means there is no limit.
+- The values for `rbps` and `wbps` to limit the maximum read and write disk I/O throughput in the resource group, in MB/sec.
+The default value is `max`, which means there is no limit.

 - The values for `riops` and `wiops` to limit the maximum read and write I/O operations per second in the resource group.
 The default value is `max`, which means there is no limit.